mikkomultanen/Robotini-Racing-Simulator/README.md

 - `{ "action": "forward", "value": 0.5}\n` where value is the throttle value between 0 and 1.
 - `{ "action": "turn", "value": -0.1}\n` where value is the direction for the front wheels.
 1.0 is full left and -1.0 is full right.

-Enjoy!

-# Spectator socket

-The simulator serves JSON car positions on port 11001.
+## RaceParameters

+The RaceParameters.json file can be used to control the operating mode of the Simulator.
+First of all, `mode` can be one of `development`, `race` or `playback` for different modes.

+In `development` mode the simulator accepts bot connections and places cars immediately on the track for free practice with lap timing

+In `race` mode the simulator accepts bot connections while in the "race lobby" phase.
+Then it starts Qualifying and finally the Race.
+You can move tho the next phase using SPACEBAR.
+It also moves automatically forward based on RaceParameters, see self-documenting code in [RaceParameters.cs](Assets/Scripts/RaceParameters.cs).

+In `playback` mode the simulators plays back a recorded race log.
+When running in WebGL, the playback mode is always assumed.
+See below.

 # Playback mode and WebGL

-WIP!

 You can build a WebGL build with Unity.
 It results into an index.html file containing the player.
-You need to server it over HTTP though - file protocol not supported.
+You need to server it over HTTP though - file protocol is not supported.

-When running in WebGL, the simulator goes to playback mode.
-The idea is to be able to play back earlier races in a Web UI.
-Currently it doesn't have any playback capabilities, just initial testing that we can launch it in WebGL, detect the WebGL environment and skip opening any TCP server sockets.
-Next step would be to download a recorded race and play it.
+At the moment it always looks for race data at http://localhost:8000/race-capture.json and this should be parameterized soon.

+When running a race, the simulator saves race data to `race.log`.
+If you serve the resulting file over HTTP to the player, you should see a race.

+## Spectator socket

+The simulator serves a full capture of race events on port 11001 as a newline-separated JSON stream.
+This could be used for watching the race live.